TopSwagCode/polyglot-microservices/README.md

 ## 🔹 Ideas / Nice to have

-* Authentication Events (UserRegisteredEvent, UserLoggedInEvent, etc.)
+* Authentication Events (UserRegisteredEvent, UserLoggedInEvent, etc.) (Using Postgres Kafka connector! :D)
 * Opentelemetry across the stack
 * Tests
-* Deployed solution on either home server or Hetzner cloud with Auto wipe / reset data stores
 * Fix known bugs.
 Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D Also Analytics page is broken until some data has been created
 * Kafka Schema registry
+* Contribution